Sodomite Suppression Act

-The Sodomite Suppression Act, also known as the "Shoot The Gays Initiative" or "Kill The Gays Initiative", was a California ballot initiative proposed by Matt McLaughlin, an Orange County lawyer, that outlines seven measures relating to same-sex people engaging in sodomy including death for anyone who participates.
+The Sodomite Suppression Act, also known as the "Shoot The Gays Initiative" or "Kill The Gays Initiative," was a 2015 California ballot initiative proposed by Matt McLaughlin, an Orange County lawyer, that outlines seven measures relating to same-sex people engaging in sodomy, including the death penalty for anyone who participates.
 McLaughlin's act calls for the killing of gays and lesbians by "bullets to the head" or "any other convenient method."
 This proposed initiative is subject to a court order barring it from being distributed for signatures after a Sacramento County judge granted California Attorney General Kamala Harris's request to declare the initiative facially unconstitutional and therefore ineligible to receive a ballot title or summary.

 Background

 McLaughlin had a similar Biblical inspiration for an initiative in 2004 when he sponsored the "King James Bible as Textbook initiative", "which would amend the Constitution to allow teachers to use the Bible in literature classes."

 McLaughlin's proposal was received by the CA Office of the Attorney General on February 26 along with the $200 filing fee.

 State Attorney General Kamala Harris was compelled to provide an official title and summary before the initiative signature-collective effort can proceed.
 Harris cited public safety and constitutionality of the initiative, stating "This proposal not only threatens public safety, it is patently unconstitutional, utterly reprehensible and has no place in a civil society."
 She asked the Superior Court to relieve her of the obligation freeing the author to seek the signatures.
 Harris is widely seen as being supportive of LGBT people and wanted to not be a part of a process that "seeks to legalize discrimination and vigilantism" unless there was no alternative.
 Once authorized it needs 365,880 valid signatures to qualify for the 2016 presidential election ballot.

 On June 23, 2015, a Sacramento County judge issued a ruling stating that the proposed initiative was not constitutional, and therefore Attorney General Harris is not required to provide an official title or summary.
 As a result, the initiative cannot be distributed for signatures, effectively killing its chances of being included on a statewide ballot.